Skip to main content

 • Calls lv_timer_handler to let LVGL handle GUI tasks;

-• Every second, checks whether the time has been updated; if so, retrieves the current time from the RTC, outputs it via serial, formats it as a string, updates the label's text, and sets the label's font to lv_font_montserrat_40.
+• Every second, checks whether the time has been updated; if so, reads the RTC data through the RTC_DateTime getter APIs, outputs it via serial, formats it as a string, updates the label's text, and sets the label's font to lv_font_montserrat_40.

 09_LVGL_Keys_Bee